 We will read a paper which covers Carl Rogers and the person centered approach influence on social change, peace, activism, revolution and environment.
 The paper is designed to help people be aware of the significance and positivity of these dynamics.
 Suggestions are given on how people can use these dynamics for positive change.
 The paper also includes the importance of working with children.

 We will show a PowerPoint presentation to give an example of how we use the person centered approach with children to help them be aware of the environment, appreciate differences and diversity, to be creative, have high self-confidence and be resilient.
-There will be time for questions and discussion.

 Person-Centered Therapy with a Chinese Client